gfassero/HIERO/lexicon.md

 This is more challenging with many English compound words.
 For example, the English word “lightning” is obviously derived from the word “light.”
 But in Hebrew, the word *baraq*, which means “lightning,” is its own root word, unrelated to any word for “light.”
 Root uniqueness does not allow HIERO to use the English word “lightning,” so it is translated as “flash.”

 Root uniqueness does not restrict word choices within the same root.
 So the Hebrew words *'ur*, *'ury*, and *ma'or*, all derived from *'or*, are translated “light.”
 Similarly, *'orah* and *ya'yr*, also derived from *'or*, are translated “light[plant]” and “enlightener.”

-#### The Problem of Root Uniqueness
-Root uniqueness poses a unique problem that prevents HIERO from offering the best translation for every word.

-שֶׂה

 ### More about Root Coherence
 Root coherence means that each Hebrew root and all its derivatives are always represented by derivatives of a single English root.
 For example, all words derived from *'or*, the Hebrew word for “light,” have to be represented in English by words derived from “light.”
 Some of our options include “lighting,” “enlighten,” and “lit.”